yrnkrn/zapcc/docs/LangRef.rst

     The linker may choose any COMDAT key but the sections must contain the same amount of data.

-Note that the Mach-O platform doesn't support COMDATs and ELF only supports ``any`` as a selection kind.
+Note that the Mach-O platform doesn't support COMDATs, and ELF and WebAssembly only support ``any`` as a selection kind.

 Here is an example of a COMDAT group where a function will only be selected if the COMDAT key's section is the largest: